DanielCreggOrganization/week5-exceptions-lab-maxsyrnik03/README.md

 - **Custom Exceptions**: By adding the custom exceptions section, you can now create exceptions that are specific to your application's domain, improving error handling and code readability.

-- **Simplified try-with-resources Example**: The updated `try-with-resources` section uses a custom class to demonstrate how resources can be managed without relying on Java I/O. This makes the concept accessible even without prior knowledge of I/O operations.
+- **Simplified try-with-resources Example**: The `try-with-resources` section uses a custom class to demonstrate how resources can be managed without relying on Java I/O. This makes the concept accessible even without prior knowledge of I/O operations.

 ---